Impact of the COVID-19 pandemic on the environment

 Some developed nations introduced so-called "green recovery" economic stimulus packages, aiming to boost economic growth while facilitating renewable energy transition.
 One of these investments was the European Union's seven-year €1 trillion budget proposal and €750 billion recovery plan, "Next Generation EU", which seeks to reserve 25% of EU spending for climate-friendly expenditure.

 However, decreased human activity during the pandemic diverted attention from ongoing activities such as accelerated deforestation of the Amazon rainforest and increased poaching in parts of Africa.
 The hindrance of environmental policy efforts, combined with economic slowdown may have contributed to slowed investment in green energy technologies.

 The pandemic also led to increased medical waste.
-Production and use of medical equipment such as personal protective equipment contributed to plastic waste.
+Production and use of medical equipment such as personal protective equipment (PPE) contributed to plastic waste.
 The medical response required a larger than normal number of masks, gloves, needles, syringes, and medications.
-During 2020, approximately 65 billion gloves and 129 billion face masks were used every month, and disposed of.
+During 2020, approximately 65 billion gloves and 129 billion face masks were used every month, and were disposed of.
 Enforced public use of PPE has posed challenges to conventional waste management.
 Greenhouse gas emissions resulting from the treatment process of this plastic waste ranged from 14 to 33.5 tons of CO2 per ton of mask, the largest share being from production and transport.

 Background

 Environmental issues

 Increasing amounts of greenhouse gases since the beginning of the industrialization era has caused average global temperatures on the Earth to rise.
 Climate change has led to the melting of glaciers, an increase in extreme weather, loss of species, frequent wildfires, and rising sea levels.
 Prior to the COVID-19 pandemic, measures that were expected to be recommended by health authorities in the case of a pandemic included quarantines and social distancing.
-Simultaneously, researchers predicted that a reduction in economic activity would target the issues created by global warming; it would halt rising temperatures, as well as diminish air and marine pollution, and benefit the environment.
-The relationship between human activity and the environment had been observed in various public health crises in the past, such as the Spanish flu and smallpox epidemics, and was observed again with the COVID-19 pandemic.
+Simultaneously, a research paper published in 2018 predicted that a reduction in economic activity would target the issues created by global warming; it would halt rising temperatures, as well as diminish air and marine pollution, and benefit the environment.
+The relationship between human activity and the environment had been observed in various public health crises in the past, such as during the Spanish flu and smallpox epidemics, and was observed again with the COVID-19 pandemic.